rrigato/ratings/README.md

 The goal of these dev tools is to build security checks into the CI/CD pipeline so that controls are put into place without manual intervention by the developer.

-Follow [this aws example](https://forums.aws.amazon.com/thread.jspa?threadID=228206) on how to have multiple rsa key pairs in the same local machine being used with different accounts.

 #### detect_secrets